flutter/website/src/release/breaking-changes/new-color-scheme-roles.md

 ---
 title: Introduce new `ColorScheme` roles for Material 3
 description: >-
-  `ColorScheme` introduces new color roles to better align with Material Design
+  'ColorScheme' introduces new color roles to better align with Material Design 3.
-  3. `ColorScheme.fromSeed` method is also updated to support the newly added colors.
+  The 'ColorScheme.fromSeed' method is also updated to support the newly added colors.
 ---

 ## Summary